randoop/grt-testing/scripts/REPROINSTRUCTIONS.md

 replace $RANDOOP_JAR with the absolute path.

 2. You must have JDK 8 as your default java/javac for Major to work.

+3. Right now, ClassViewer-5.0.5b.sh is not working.
+I am only including it in this repository for debugging purposes (I am trying to figure out why some tests in the Randoop-generated test suite throw an AssertionFailedError when used by Major).